-This report was prepared in the Risk Management Department.
-After obtaining an approval for compliance of the report with legal regulations by the Compliance and AML Department, it was adopted by the Executive Board.
+This report was prepared in the Risk Management Department and adopted by the Executive Board.
 Report is subject of control of the Internal Audit Department.
 The disclosed data relate only to the Bank, because the Bank does not execute consolidation.